 Thankfully, the iconic 189-yard 8th (played as the 17th during professional competitions) still remains largely intact.
 This hole, along with strong par fours on the back nine like the 466-yard 16th and 459-yard 17th, still give the layout some bite.

 The course has hosted the Hawaiian Open since 1965, when Gay Brewer won the event.
 Since 1999, the tournament has been known as The Sony Open in Hawaii and it’s the first full-field event played on the PGA Tour in January every year.

-Des Muirhead made some changes to the course in 1992 and Tom Doak currently consults at the club where his plans for the course are intended to “remove the buildup of dust so its charm can shine through”.
+Tom Doak currently consults at the club where his plans for the course are intended to “remove the buildup of dust so its charm can shine through”.
 The par three 2nd (the 11th for the Sony Open) was renovated, the Redan 8th restored and a punchbowl green installed on the par four 15th by Renaissance Golf Design in 2017.

 Waialae Country Club is a flat seaside course.
 On the day a strong sea winds blows, the course is quite challenging.
 When it is calm, good players can score well.
 For example at Sony Open in Hawaii, Jimmy Walker hit -23 in 2015 and Justin Thomas -27 in 2017 for this 7,060-yard par-70 course.
 Tom Doak’s team was called in two years ago to restore much of Raynor’s original design.
 I played a week after Doak’s team completed the renovation.